MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-oem-hardware-error-reporting-data.md

 ---
 author: mcleanbyron
 ms.assetid: AE3E003F-BDEC-438B-A80A-3CE1675B369C
-description: Use this method in the Windows Store analytics API to get aggregate hardware error reporting data for a given date range and other optional filters.
+description: Use this method in the Microsoft Store analytics API to get aggregate hardware error reporting data for a given date range and other optional filters.
 This method is intended only for OEMs.
 title: Get OEM hardware error reporting data ms.author: mcleans ms.date: 03/17/2017 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp, Store services, Windows Store analytics API, errors
+keywords: windows 10, uwp, Store services, Microsoft Store analytics API, errors
 ---

 # Get OEM hardware error reporting data

-Use this method in the Windows Store analytics API to get aggregate reporting data for OEM hardware errors for a given date range and other optional filters.
+Use this method in the Microsoft Store analytics API to get aggregate reporting data for OEM hardware errors for a given date range and other optional filters.
 You can retrieve additional error information by using the [get details for an OEM hardware error](get-details-for-an-oem-hardware-error.md) method.

 > [!NOTE]
 > This method can only be used by developer accounts that belong to the [Windows Hardware Dev Center program](https://msdn.microsoft.com/windows/hardware/drivers/dashboard/get-started-with-the-hardware-dashboard).